schneems/rust_macro_tutorial/docs/add_field_attributes.md

 }
 ```

-With all that in place, you can add a test and validate that we can parse it into our data structure:
+With all that in place, you can add a test and validate that we can parse it into our data structure.
+Add this code:

 ```rust
 :::>> print.erb